Julien-Glorian/Worked-Time/specifications-sheet.md

 ## Iteration 2

+### Major change about program
+The major problem with the v1 is he has to run to count time.
+But if the computer crashed or the program is accidentally stopped, we lost our timer.
+More, we only can create one timer at a time, but if we have multitude task to time, it's impossible.
+The two problems has the same solution : creation of a file which contains all the timer started.
+Each line represents a timer with his date departure.

+I also want to improve the experience of use, with using different languages and some settings, like the number of information given by the program (detailed or minimal).
+The list of settings will also be stored in a file.

+All instructions will be in one single word, to gain time each time we've to make a choice.

 ### Functionalities

-The iteration 2 has to be more realistic with open-closed project, with the use of design pattern.
+The iteration 2 has to be more realistic with open-closed project, with the use of design patterns.
 Here is a list of features that will be implemented at the end of iteration 2 :
 * demand a calculation of all time worked from the beginning or since a certain date
 * demand a calculation of all time worked with a specified word
 * have at least two languages : English and French
+* all instructions in one word
+* adjust a timer if we've started to late (by forgetfulness, by impossibility, ...)

 ### Code specifications

 * the state of the program will be stored via the state design pattern, to have a good start to evolve application
-* the languages will be manage by a template method, to add future language to the program
+* the languages will be manage by a state design pattern, to add future languages to the program

+### Necessaries
+To work, the program must have access to three files :
+* **settings.txt** which store all setting
+* **worked-time.txt** which store all the timer terminated
+* **timer.txt** which store all timer currently running